This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The slot machines here also have a higher payout percentage.
 Find an old machine in a dark corner somewhere – ding ding ding!

-We visited with the kids so a lot of the fun stuff we discovered, we couldn’t do, but here are all the Downtown Vegas attractions we can recommend.
+We visited Vegas with kids so a lot of the fun stuff we discovered, we couldn’t do, but here are all the Downtown Vegas attractions we can recommend.

 Things to Do on Fremont Street